 Local Fiber, Local Dye, Local Labor

-Heartland Threads Fibershed is committed to enhancing and promoting local fiber, local dye, and local labor systems through the Heartland Threads region.
-We are working to slow consumer addiction to cheap, imported “fast clothes” while encouraging the production and consumption of locally produced clothing and textiles.
+Heartland Threads Fibershed is committed to promoting local fiber, local dye, and local labor systems throughout our region.
+We’re hoping to slow consumer addiction to cheap, imported and mostly synthetic “fast clothes”.
+Instead we encourage buying locally produced clothing and home goods.
 Imagine a future where our Fibershed has businesses that design and make clothing using fibers grown right here!

-Wool and other animal fibers are already produced here, but we can and should grow flax and make our own linens.
-“Linens” has become a generic term to describe everything from kitchen towels to bedsheets, no matter what fibers are used… but real linen is made from the flax plant which is processed, spun and woven into cloth.
+Some wool and other animal fibers are produced here, but we could do more.
+And we should grow flax to make linen.
+“Linens” is a generic term to describe everything from kitchen towels to bedsheets, no matter what fibers are used… but real linen is made from the flax plant which should be grown here, with mills to process, spin and make it into cloth.

 What about hemp fiber?
 And while we’re at it, let’s farm or wild gather natural dyes for the cloth we’re making.
 Can we produce buttons here?
 Thread?
-What can we do in our own fiberhood that will provide jobs, keep the local economy flowing, and develop community pride while caring for our environment?
-These are ideas we encourage and champion.
+What can we do in our own Fiberhood that will provide jobs, keep the local economy flowing, and develop community pride while caring for our environment?

 What is a Fibershed?

-The formation of Heartland Threads was in part inspired by the Fibershed book written by Rebecca Burgess.
-We are one of many Affiliate Fibersheds throughout the world.
+The formation of Heartland Threads Fibershed was inspired by the Fibershed book from Rebecca Burgess.
+We’re one of many regional, networking Affiliate Fibersheds throughout the world.
+Each Affiliate defines it’s own local programs to challenge the globalized, exploitative, and environmentally harmful processes for most of our fibers and textiles.

 Learn more about the original Fibershed at fibershed.org

-In the spirit of local networking, our beginning focus is to create an online Member Directory of area fiber & textile producers, processors, designers, artists, makers, crafters, dyers, tanneries, mills, shops & events.
-Our on-line Event Calendar will list regional fiber events.
+In the spirit of local networking, we’re building an online Member Directory of area fiber & textile producers, processors, designers, artists, makers, crafters, dyers, tanneries, mills and shops.
+Our on-line Event Calendar lists regional fiber events as they become known to us.

-Whether you sell fiber products at your farm, online or have a storefront (or all 3!), our Member Directory can help you connect with customers.
+Whether you sell fiber products at your farm, online or a storefront (or all 3!), our Member Directory can help customers find you.